This post contains affiliate links for products I’m obsessed with.

 - Shape the mixture into 4 fat crab cakes.
 Sprinkle with a little more salt and put them on a plate, cover, and stick them in the refrigerator to chill for at least an hour.

-- To serve, heat butter and olive oil in a non stick pan over medium heat.
-Add the crab cakes – two at a time if you want so you can flip easily – and cook for about 4 minutes each side until nice and crisp.
+- To cook, heat butter and olive oil in a non stick pan over medium heat.
+Add the crab cakes - two at a time, if you want, so you can flip easily - and cook for about 4 minutes each side until nice and crisp.
 Be careful flipping, as they can fall apart, but they will be delicious even if they do!